Silver Birch Tree Facts and Information

 • Much & Little Birch (Herefordshire)

-• Birchanger (Essex) - ‘birch wood on a slope’
+• Birchanger (Essex) – "birch wood on a slope"

-Silver Birch Wildlife Rating:
+Silver Birch Wildlife Rating

-Silver Birch Tree Good / Bad Points:
+Silver Birch Tree Good / Bad Points

-• Its bark and golden autumn leaves are very attractive.
+• Attractive bark and golden autumn foliage.

 Send a Silver Birch Tree